Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Gaussian Loss Smoothing (GLS) for Certified Training

 \paragraph{Empirical Confirmation} To empirically confirm that GLS can mitigate discontinuity, non-smoothness, and sensitivity, we plot the original and smoothed loss landscape (along the direction of the \deeppoly gradient) of different relaxations for a \cnnt and different standard deviations in \cref{fig:empirical_smooth}.
 We normalize all losses by dividing them by their value for the unperturbed weights and estimate the expectation under GLS with sampling.

 We observe that the original loss (\cref{subfig:empirical_smooth1}) is discontinuous, non-smooth, and highly sensitive to perturbations for both \crownibp and \deeppoly, consistent with the findings of \citet{JovanovicBBV22} and \citet{LeeLPL21}.
 Only the imprecise \ibp loss is continuous and smooth, explaining why the \ibp loss is the basis for many successful certified training methods.
 When the loss is smoothed with small standard deviations $\sigma=10^{-6}$ (\cref{subfig:empirical_smooth2}), the local minimum of the \deeppoly loss has a slightly reduced sharpness but is still present.
 In addition, both the losses for \deeppoly and \crownibp are still highly sensitive.
-This indicates a too small $\sigma$.
+This indicates that $\sigma$ is too small.
 When the standard deviation is increased to $\sigma=5\cdot10^{-5}$ (\cref{subfig:empirical_smooth3}), the undesirable local minimum of the \deeppoly loss is removed completely, and both losses become much smoother and less sensitive to perturbations.
 However, further increasing the standard deviation to $\sigma=5\cdot10^{-4}$ (\cref{subfig:empirical_smooth4}), we observe almost flat losses removing the minimum present in the underlying loss, indicating that the smoothing is too strong.

+Moreover, in \cref{fig:smoothing_scores}, we present the evolution of three scores we used as proxies for measuring the three undesirable properties of the loss landscape as we increase the smoothing strength for the same \cnnt network and settings used in \cref{fig:empirical_smooth}.
+Namely, we compute: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item the maximum magnitude of finite differences -- defined as $\max_{x} \left|\frac{f(x+h) - f(x)}{h}\right|$ -- as an approximation for the magnitude of the \textit{discontinuities} in the loss function, \item the average curvature of the loss function -- defined as the average magnitude of the second order derivative, estimated as $\E_x\left|\frac{f(x-h)-2f(x)+f(x+h)}{h^2}\right|$ -- as a measure of \textit{non-smoothness}, \item the deviation from convexity -- $D(f)$ as defined in \cref{open_challenges} -- as a proxy for \textit{sensitivity}, \end{itemize} where $f(x)$ represents the normalized loss function w.r.t. the weight perturbation as depicted in \cref{fig:empirical_smooth}, and $h$ is the stepsize used when sampling the loss function for making the plots, roughly equal to 1/50 of the gradient update for a single step of gradient descent.

+We observe that smoothing significantly reduces all of these scores for \deeppoly and CROWN-IBP, thus mitigating the optimization issues induced by the three undesirable properties.

 These results empirically confirm the observations in our toy setting and predicted by our theoretical analysis, showing that GLS mitigates the issues related to the paradox of certified training.